96% of law students experience significant stress, compared to 70% of med students and 43% of grad students.

 When you decide to search out additional support to help with your mental and emotional well-being, you have various options on where to start.
 You can begin with your dean of students or law school counseling center.
 But some students prefer not to start with their academic institution.

 Law students in Massachusetts can come to us for free and confidentially — and can find more on scheduling here.
-Outside of Massachusetts, your state’s lawyer assistance program may be able provide support, information, and referrals.
+Outside of Massachusetts, your state’s lawyer assistance program may be able to provide support, information, and referrals.
 Each state has some form of lawyer assistance program (LAP), but they vary in terms of their resources and scope of services.
 A LAP can typically direct you to therapists, groups, psychiatrists, and other local resources depending on the need.

 Another option is to seek out therapeutic resources on your own, such as through your health plan’s provider directory.
 But providers who are personally recommended are likely to be a better bet than those you’ve chosen randomly from a list.